AntiBot: What is the High Reputation Bypass option and how does it work?

 Settings:

-In this example, visitor triggered the Shield offenses x3 times and get blocked.
+In this example, visitor triggered the Shield offenses x3 times and get auto-blocked.

-The reason why this happens is because their reputation score was -20, which means lower than set (200).
-It's probably a bot (100%):
+The reason why this happens is because their reputation score was 110, which is lower than set (200).

 You can see the all details in your activity log: